SkelegonDK/ElevenTools/SECURITY.md

 If you discover a security vulnerability, please:
 1. **Do not** open a public issue
-2. Email security concerns to [your contact information]
+2. Contact [@SkelegonDK](https://github.com/SkelegonDK) via GitHub or open a private security advisory
 3. Include details about the vulnerability and steps to reproduce

 ## Security Testing